 Keith Lai, a fitness coach with over 10 years experience, and creator of the Superhero X12 System, recognizes IF as not any sort of magic pill, but still another effective tool to keep on your tool belt.

 Intermittent Fasting Vs Athlean-X Nutrition

-So, what are the major differences between intermittent fasting and Athlean-X nutrition that’s taught in the brand’s courses and programs?
+So, what are the major differences between intermittent fasting and nutrition that’s taught in Athlean-X’s courses and programs?

 Well, the most obvious difference is meal-timing and flexibility.